jhlau/jhlau.github.io/_pages/about.md

 ### Prospective Students

-- If you're interested in PhD supervision in research related to language modelling and generation, feel free to reach out to me.
+- I am not recruiting PhD students at the moment (though this may change in the future).
-- Unfortunately I do not take interns, as such do not expect a response to these enquiries.
+- Unfortunately I also do not take interns, as such do not expect a response to these enquiries.